cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 - **Two-part paralleism**

   The implementation of Huffman Coding contains two parts of parallelism, and they have **differnt requirement for threads number**.
 For the first part, which is read_file and count_frequency (Input Time), when thread number = 4, it has an optimal speedup of 2.2.
 For the second part, which is generate_compression(Compress Time), when thread number = 8, it has an best speedup of 7.1.
 When thread number =32, the first part even has some overhead for total performance.
 In production environment, we can consider **set different threads number for each part** and get an **optimal combination performance**.

-#### Parallel in Huffman Family

-Huffman family’s implementation versus our simple one (e.g., 新huffman用了什么新技术/算法）- Xiong

 ### Comparison for Huffman vs. LZ77 and among different traces